SteeltoeOSS/Documentation/api/v4/management/prometheus.md

 # Prometheus

-The Steeltoe Prometheus endpoint exposes metrics collected via built-in instrumentation of various aspects of the application in the Prometheus format.
-Similar to the [metrics endpoint](./metrics-endpoint.md), it automatically configures built-in instrumentation of various aspects of the application.
+Steeltoe provides a way to configure the [OpenTelemetry Prometheus Exporter](https://opentelemetry.io/docs/languages/net/exporters/#prometheus) to work like the other Steeltoe management endpoints.

-The metrics collected are the same as those collected by the [metrics endpoint](./metrics-endpoint.md).
+The Prometheus endpoint is similar to the [metrics endpoint](./metrics.md) in that both expose metrics that have been collected by various aspects of the application, however the Prometheus endpoint does not automatically instrument your application.

-## Add NuGet References
+## Add NuGet Reference

 To use the Prometheus endpoint, you need to add a reference to the `Steeltoe.Management.Prometheus` NuGet package.